mazurowski-lab/radiologyintrinsicmanifolds/reproducibility_tutorial.md

 This paper involves training models on seven different radiological image datasets.
 Here we detail how to set up these datasets for further experiments.

 #### BraTS
+1. Download Brats2018 dataset from https://www.med.upenn.edu/sbia/brats2018/data.html.
+2. Use readimg_brats.ipynb code to read .nii files and to transform them as normalized png images.

 #### CheXpert